 Ajaccio Corsica, France Travel Guide

 EU Citizens: Bring your European Health Insurance Card (EHIC).
 This card permits access to state-provided healthcare at the same cost as a Native of france resident.
 Non-EU Citizens: Travel insurance is strongly advised.
-This insurance covers medical expenses, including emergency treatment, hospitalization, and medical repatriation, which can be very expensive without coverage.
+This insurance covers medical expenses, including emergency treatment, hospitalization, and medical repatriation, which may be very expensive without coverage.

-Quick contacts for urgent situations.
+Quick contacts for pressing situations.

 European emergency number for any emergency (medical, police, fire) from whatever phone, free of charge.
 The operator directs your call.